 Judgements by the Court

 A DUI arrest can make it more difficult for you to get what you want out of your divorce.
-Your spouse might use it as ammunition to do a few different things.
+Your spouse might use it against you.
 First, your spouse might claim that your drinking problem led to the breakdown of your marriage.
 Even if you don’t have a drinking problem, your spouse could argue that you do and use the DUI as evidence.
 A history of DUIs could make this even more difficult for you.

 In addition, your spouse might try to argue that you are an unfit parent because of the DUI and subsequent substance abuse issues.
 A pattern of reckless behavior might lead the court to believe that it is in the best interest of your children to live with their other parent.
 It might be more difficult to get custody of your children if you have a criminal record.